requirementsmet38/bitcoin-custody/README.md

 * Master public key C copy 2
 * Master public key C copy 3

-(Notice that we haven't created any metal sheets for seed C. We'll get to seed C in a bit.)
+(Notice that we haven't created any copies for seed C. We'll get to seed C in a bit.)

 Now group your copies as follows: